Discover why you need social customer service to help grow your business and the benefits available to you when it really works.

 A lot like employee advocacy and social selling, social customer service makes sharing information and building relationships with many people easier.
 You don’t always need to hold a customer’s hand through solving a problem or choosing a product, sometimes a helpful article or a set of instructions can be just as effective.
 This lean toward self-sufficiency is why companies have put more emphasis and effort into their FAQ pages as well as content elsewhere on their websites.

 Social media can also make the process much quicker.
 ‘Listening’ to what customers are talking about online can provide both qualitative and quantitative insight in a fraction of the time that it can take for traditional market and customer research – at a fraction of the cost too.
-With this strategy, your understanding of your customers’ needs and behaviours can evolve as they do.
+With this strategy, your understanding of your customers’ needs and behaviors can evolve as they do.

 Helping customers online can be more satisfactory and cheaper, which is great for everyone involved.
 Customers don’t like queueing and on social media they don’t have to.
 60% say they expect a response within an hour on social media, while 63% are satisfied with the time they that generally do wait – according to this infographic.
 This also shows that what’s good for customers is good for businesses too as solving a customer issue online is said to cost ⅙ of the cost compared to call center interaction.

 Buyers spend a large proportion of their journey researching online before they make a decision on choosing a company and its products.
 This is why it is also so beneficial to be seen operating in their space.
-Social media allows companies to solve problems and fulfil customers’ needs out in the open where potential suitors can also see what a great job they’re doing!
+Social media allows companies to solve problems and fulfill customers’ needs out in the open where potential suitors can also see what a great job they’re doing!
 Research according to Bain & Company has also shown that when companies engage and respond to customer service requests over social media, those customers end up spending 20% to 40% more money with the company.

 How: Proactive Vs Reactive